genxnetwork/grape/readme.md

 One part of the preprocessing is required and must be performed before the relationship inference workflow.

-It is launched by the `preprocess` command of the GRAPE.
+Preprocessing is launched by the `preprocess` command of the GRAPE.

 Along with some necessary technical procedures, preprocessing includes the following steps.